uit-hdl/chatbot-for-mental-health/prompts/mental-health/default-mode/chief_judge_default.md

 `¤:provide_feedback({{"message_to_bot": <motivation for evaluation>, "evaluation": <evaluation>}}):¤`

 "message_to_bot" is a concise message where you address the chatbot directly;
-explain to it what it did wrong and remind it of its role if nessecary.
+explain to it what it did wrong and remind it of its role if necessary.

 # Examples